salesforce/lwc-rfcs/text/0000-mixed-shadow-mode.md

 appearance after they are assigned, whereas in native mode, they are invoked in the order of appearance in the template.

-### this.shadowRoot instanceof ShadowRoot

-LWC components that currently use native shadow roots observe that `this.shadowRoot instanceof ShadowRoot` evaluates to `false`.
-This is due to the fact that the synthetic shadow polyfill patches and replaces `ShadowRoot`.
-This will be remediated by customizing the `instanceof` behavior using `Symbol.hasInstance`.

 ### Listening for non-composed events above the root LWC node

-There currently exists logic that allows listeners to handle non-composed events outside of the root LWC node if the event originates from a non-LWC component in the subtree.
+There currently exists an escape hatch that allows listeners to handle non-composed events outside of the root LWC node if the event originates from a non-LWC component in the subtree.
 This behavior exists for legacy reasons, is only possible to allow in a synthetic Shadow DOM environment, and cannot be preserved in a native Shadow DOM context.

 ### Accessibility